mathi123/neurotic-web/README.md

 ## Formatting

 Prettier is used to automatically format code.
 The .prettierrc configures prettier and has a module to automatically format [tailwind css](https://github.com/tailwindlabs/prettier-plugin-tailwindcss).
+The settings.json file has a small section (files.associations) that associates css files with this plugin, such that syntax highlighting works correctly.

 ## Node Version